 Opponent: Mount St. Mary’s

-Meeting History: 53rd all-time meeting.
-LIU Brooklyn leads the series, 27-25.
-Mount St. Mary’s won the first meeting of the season, 61-54 at the Barclays Center.
+Meeting History: 52nd all-time meeting.
+LIU Brooklyn leads the series, 27-24.
+LIU is 3-2 versus Mount St. Mary’s in the Jack Perri era.
+The two teams split the two meetings last season, both winning at home.
+LIU is 1-0 versus Mount St. Mary’s at the Barclays Center.

 Projected Starting Lineups: